postgresml/postgresml/pgml-docs/docs/user_guides/predictions/deployments.md

 pgml.deploy(
 	project_name TEXT,                  -- Human-friendly project name
 	strategy TEXT DEFAULT 'best_score', -- 'rollback', 'best_score', or 'most_recent'
-	algorithm_name TEXT DEFAULT NULL    -- filter candidates to a particular algorithm, NULL = all qualify )
+	algorithm TEXT DEFAULT NULL    -- filter candidates to a particular algorithm, NULL = all qualify )
 ```

-The default behavior allows any algorithm to qualify, but deployment candidates can be further restricted to a specific algorithm by passing the `algorithm_name`.
+The default behavior allows any algorithm to qualify, but deployment candidates can be further restricted to a specific algorithm by passing the `algorithm`.

 !!! note
     Deployed models are cached at the session level to improve prediction times.
 Active sessions will not see deploys until they reconnect.